kancharlaNarmadha/1B/README.md

 1.Import required classes and define the main class Mapp.

-2.Create a HashMap to store integer keys and string values.
+2.Create a LinkedHashMap to store integer keys and string values with insertion order.

-3.Read the size and map entries (key-value pairs) from the user using Scanner.
+3.Read the size and key-value pairs from the user and insert them into the map using put().

-4.Insert each key-value pair into the HashMap using put().
+4.Display the original entries using entrySet() and getKey()/getValue().

-5.Iterate over the map using entrySet() and display all key-value pairs.
+5.Replace the value for key 100 and display the updated map.